Richard Crenna: 1960s–1970s

 Crenna portrayed California state senator James Slattery in the series Slattery's People (1964–1965).
 For his acting in this series, he was twice nominated for an Emmy Award with slightly different names: for Outstanding Individual Achievements in Entertainment and for Outstanding Continued Performance by an Actor in a Leading Role in a Dramatic Series, both in 1965.
 Crenna was nominated for a Golden Globe Award for Best TV Star – Male for this same role in 1965.
-In 1966, Crenna played beside Steve McQueen as an ill-fated captain of an American gunboat in 1920s China in The Sand Pebbles.
+In 1966, Crenna played beside Steve McQueen as an ill-fated captain of an American gunboat in 1920s China in The Sand Pebbles.He co-starred with Audrey Hepburn in the 1967 thriller Wait Until Dark.